Limited company co-ownership

 How does Pacaso resale work?

-After 12 months of ownership, any Pacaso owner can choose to sell their ownership interest, at any time.
+Any Pacaso owner can choose to sell their ownership interest, at any time.
 Each owner has independent control over the sale and price of their share.
 Pacaso will provide you with a current comparative market analysis (CMA) for your ownership interest, which you can use to help set your price.
 Pacaso will assist in the sale process by tapping into its existing marketplace of buyers (some homes even have waitlists) and marketing the home on Pacaso and third-party websites.
 Completion is fast and streamlined.

 Can a Pacaso owner really choose any sale price for their share?